dtinth/dt.in.th/src/stuff/dt.in.th.md

 ### 2009

-I [moved](https://web.archive.org/web/20090420144553/http://dt.in.th/) my blog to a domain, `dttvb.com`.
-An online friend bought me a domain as a new year present.
-It runs on Google App Engine.
+An online friend bought me a domain, `dttvb.com`, as a new year present.
+As a courtesy, I [moved](https://web.archive.org/web/20090420144553/http://dt.in.th/) my blog to that domain.
+Google [launched Google App Engine](http://googleappengine.blogspot.com/2008/04/introducing-google-app-engine-our-new.html) a year before, so I created a blog engine using Google App Engine.

 Later on, the domain expired and the buyer didn’t renew the domain for me.
 I could not contact him either as he no longer responds to my message after the domain expired.